sagjoshi/b3/doc/refman/top-level-decls.md

   | BlockStmt
 ```

+A declaration `procedure M(x: X, inout y: Y, out z: Z)` introduces a procedure with an
+in-parameter `x`, an inout-parameter `y`, and an out-parameter `z`.
-A declaration `procedure M(x: X)` introduces a procedure, which is a named signature with a pre- and postcondition
+A procedure is a named signature with a pre- and postcondition
 specification and an optional implementation body.

 * The name of the procedure must not be the same as any other procedure.